Cade McNamara: Michigan

 Rated as the No. 1 football prospect in Nevada, McNamara initially committed to play for Notre Dame.
-He rescinded his commitment in February 2018 and announced the following month that he had committed to play for Michigan.
-McNamara also had offers from Alabama, Georgia, and USC, and credited his choice of Michigan to its head coach Jim Harbaugh.
-He completed high school in December 2018, allowing him to enroll early at Michigan in January 2019.
+He rescinded his commitment in February 2018 and announced the following month that he had committed to play for the Michigan Wolverines.
+McNamara also had offers from Alabama, Georgia, and USC, and credited his choice to Michigan’s head coach Jim Harbaugh.
+He completed high school in December 2018, allowing him to enroll early at the University of Michigan in January 2019.

 McNamara did not see game action during the 2019 football season.
 On November 14, 2020, McNamara saw his first significant college football game action against Wisconsin.
 He entered the game in the third quarter with the Wolverines trailing, 35–3.
 On his first drive in the game, he threw a touchdown pass to Mike Sainristil and then threw for a two-point conversion.

 On November 21, 2020, McNamara entered Michigan's game against Rutgers in the second quarter with Michigan trailing, 17–0.
 He led a comeback that ended with a triple-overtime victory by the score of 48 to 42.
 McNamara completed 27 of 36 passes for 260 yards and four touchdowns and also scored a rushing touchdown.
 The comeback from a 17-point deficit was the third largest in Michigan history.
-On November 28, McNamara made his first career start at quarterback, but battled injury, completing 12-of-25 passes for 91 yards in a 17–27 loss to Penn State.
+On November 28, McNamara made his first career start at quarterback, but battled injury, completing 12-of-25 passes for 91 yards in a 27–17 loss to Penn State.